Theatre of Japan: Bunraku

 Bunraku began in the 16th century.
 Puppets and bunraku were used in Japanese theatre as early as the Noh plays.
 Medieval records prove the use of puppets in Noh plays too.
-The puppets were 3–4 ft-tall, and the dolls were manipulated by puppeteers in full view of the audience.
-The puppeteers controlling the legs and hands of the puppets are dressed entirely in black, while the head puppeteer in contrast wears a colourful costume.
-Music and chanting is a popular convention of bunraku, and the shamisen player is usually considered to be the leader of the production.
+The puppets were 3–4 ft tall, and the dolls were manipulated by puppeteers in full view of the audience.
+The puppeteers controlling the legs and hands of the puppets were dressed entirely in black, while the head puppeteer, in contrast, wore a colourful costume.
+Music and chanting are popular conventions of bunraku, and the shamisen player is usually considered to be the leader of the production.
 The shamisen player also has the shortest hair.